-- exchanges of views toward the formulation of the next Vision and Medium-Term Management Plan are being implemented continuously and appropriately. - further discussions on these themes.
+- Discussions on DX strategy and global strategy, which are the priority themes of the Medium-Term Management Plan, and exchanges of views toward the formulation of the next Vision and Medium-Term Management Plan are being implemented continuously and appropriately. - Strengthening of human resource management and resource allocation are foundations for growth, and it is desirable to hold further discussions on these themes.